aakilfernandes/OpenStore/README.md

 OpenFeed is a minimalistic contract for creating numeric data feeds such as price tickers.
 There will likely be lots of independent data feeds in the Ethereum world.
 OpenFeed creates a simple, standardized API that saves developers the hassle/cost of creating their own contract.

+OpenFeed is undergoing public review, it may change so please don't develop anything on it just yet.

 ##Design

 OpenFeed in designed for numeric, signed, data.
 That means all values must be in the range `[-(2^255),(2^255) - 1]`.
 Timestamps are automatically set by the contract and can not be manually updated.